68 Sights in Brno, Czechia (with Map and Images)

 Botanická zahrada a arboretum Mendelu

-The Botanical Garden and Arboretum of Mendel University in Brno covers an area of 10.96 hectares in the south-east of the cadastral area of Ponava near the border with the Brno-North city district, along Drobného Street and Generála Píky Street.
-Since 1990 it has been part of the Brno-Královo Pole city district.
-There is an important collection of trees, shrubs, flowers and other plants, including exotic ones, imported here from Japan.
-The Botanical Garden and Arboretum is a teaching and purpose-built facility of Mendel University in Brno, which was founded by August Bayer in 1938, originally on an area of 2 hectares.
-In the garden it is possible to realize wedding ceremonies.
-Several times a year exhibitions are held here.
+The Botanical Garden and Arboretum of Mendel University in Brno covers an area of 10.96 hectares in the south-east of the cadastral area of Ponava near the border with the Brno-North district, near Drobného Street and Generála Píky Avenue.
+Since 1990 it has been part of the Brno-Královo Pole district.
+There is an important collection of trees, shrubs, flowers and other plants, including exotic ones, imported from Japan.
+The Botanical Garden and Arboretum is an educational and purpose-built facility of Mendel University in Brno, which was founded by August Bayer in 1938, originally on an area of 2 hectares.
+Wedding ceremonies can be held in the garden.
+Exhibitions are held here several times a year.

 Wikipedia: Botanická zahrada a arboretum Mendelovy univerzity v Brně (CS), Website